-- Thick and sticky mucus can build up in my lungs. - Bugs can get trapped in the mucus instead of being cleared away naturally. - These bugs can turn into a bad chest infection and can cause lung damage.
+- Thick and sticky mucus can build up in my lungs. - Bacteria and fungi can get trapped in the mucus instead of being cleared away naturally. - These can turn into a bad chest infection and can cause lung damage.

 Because of this, I work hard each day to look after my lungs.